Compost Tea Recipe – Inoculate Your Garden With Microbes

 By “clean” water, I mean it can’t have chlorine in it.
 If you use city water, you need to let that bucket of water sit out for 24 hours for the chlorine to dissipate, or you can turn on your air pump for 20 minutes instead and that also does the trick.

 If your city uses chloramine to disinfect the water, you need to add ascorbic acid (vitamin C) or humic acids to neutralize it.

 Your air pump will blow air through tubes in the bucket.
 The air goes through the water and compost, keeping the environment aerobic to favor the aerobic microbes.

-In the old method of making compost tea which was just to let it sit and perhaps occasionally stir it with a stick, those microbes would mostly stay attached to the compost with the sticky substances they manufacture, and wouldn’t have enough air to multiply.
+In the old method of making compost tea which was just to let it sit and perhaps occasionally stir it with a stick, those microbes would mostly stay attached to the compost and wouldn’t have enough air to multiply.

 The new method gives them the right amount of air, plus we add the foods they need to multiply.

 Examples of good microbe foods include molasses, kelp, fish, humic acids and rock dust.
 Obviously, these products shouldn’t have preservatives in them, because preservatives are designed to kill microbes.

 Here’s an organic compost tea recipe I’ve adapted and evolved for a five-gallon homemade compost tea brewer.
 This takes 1-3 days to make.
 We don’t really know when it’s done if we’re not testing it, but 2-3 days is a good time frame to start.
 The compost tea ingredients are: